spendright/scrape-campaigns/README.md

  * hope4congo: [RAISE Hope for Congo's Conflict Minerals Company Rankings](http://www.raisehopeforcongo.org/content/conflict-minerals-company-rankings).
 They have a scary-sounding but actually very liberal [reuse policy](http://www.raisehopeforcongo.org/content/reuse-policy) that even allows commercial reuse.
 Just make sure to link back to their website and include this text: *This material \[article\] was created by RAISE Hope for Congo, a campaign of the Enough Project*
  * hrc: The [Human Rights Campaign's Buyer's Guide'](http://www.hrc.org/apps/buyersguide/).
 No explicit policy on the website.
 Tried to contact them through their [Buyer's Guide's feedback form](http://www.hrc.org/apps/buyersguide/send-feedback.php) to no avail. **If you have an email or phone number for the people who work on the Buyer's Guide, please pass it along!**
+ * rankabrand: [Rank a Brand](http://rankabrand.org).
+No explicit policy, but got a positive, friendly response by email. [wegreen](http://wegreen.de) and [Ethical Barcode](http://ethicalbarcode.com/) also use their data.
+Probably a good idea to shoot them an email at contact@rankabrand.com.
+They respond quickly.

 If all else fails, go with
 common sense.
 Most of these organizations are more interested in changing the world that exercising their intellectual property rights.
 Be polite:

  * Give the organization credit and link back to them.
- * Preserve the correctness and completeness of the campaign data.
+ * Preserve the integrity of the original data; don't censor it or interject your own opinions.
  * Don't use it to frustrate the organization's intent (e.g. using the HRC Buyer's Guide to support companies that discriminate against LGBT employees).